 In the interest of fair reporting, I might add that Kathy Cloninger, CEO of Girl Scouts USA, denies that Girl Scouts distributed the pamphlet.
 There is plenty of evidence that they did, however.

 Sharon Slater of Family Watch International and Stand for the Family was at the UN event when the event organizers asked all adults (except for delegates from the seven sponsoring organizations) to leave the room.
 Slater returned to the room at the conclusion of the girls-only workshop to find “Healthy, Happy and Hot” brochures laid out on a table at the rear of the room.
-The brochure, produced by the International Planned Parenthood Foundation, encourages casual sex in many forms, and depicts both same-sex and opposite-sex couples.
+The brochure, produced by the International Planned Parenthood Foundation, encourages casual sex that you’d expect to see adults engaging in on https://www.sex-hd.xxx/, and depicts both same-sex and opposite-sex couples.

 A few days later, the pamphlets were again distributed at a panel discussion for the World Association of Girl Guides and Girl Scouts (WAGGGS), of which Girl Scouts USA is a member organization.
 (Drew Zahn, “Girl Scouts hiding secret agenda?”
 WorldNetDaily exclusive, posted March 10, 2010)